Intrinsic Gaussian Processes on Manifolds and Their Accelerations by Symmetry: Estimate the heat kernel from BM paths

 Manifolds satisfying \eqref{eqn:distance dependence} include Euclidean spaces, spheres, projective spaces and their quotients.
 For such a manifold, we have the following analogue of \eqref{eqn:heat kernel estimate}:

-where $d_0 = d(x,y)$, $N$ is the total number of sampling Brownian paths starting from $x$ on $M$ and $k$ is the number of Brownian paths falling into $S_x(d_0,\epsilon)$ at time $t$.
+where $d_0 = d(x,y)$, $N$ is the total number of sampling BM paths starting from $x$ on $M$ and $k$ is the number of BM paths falling into $S_x(d_0,\epsilon)$ at time $t$.
 From \eqref{eqn:heat kernel estimate acceleration} we obtain Algorithm~\ref{alg:acc estimation of heat kernel} for the estimate of the heat kernel on a manifold satisfying property \eqref{eqn:distance dependence}.
 Once we have the point estimates of $p^M_t(x,y)$ for some pairs of $(x, y)$, we can use some standard interpolation methods to learn $p^M_t(x,y)$ as a function of distance.